jfecher/ante-website/content/docs/language.md

 Other Vec functions like `push` or `pop` would still be safe to call on `shared` references to Vecs since they do not hand out references to elements.
-If we did need a Vec element when all we have is a `&shared Vec t`, we can still retrieve an element through `Vec.get_cloned`:
+If we did need a Vec element when all we have is a `&Vec t`, we can still retrieve an element through `Vec.get_cloned`:

 ```ante